Ritam000/Facial-recognition-attendance-system/README.md

 - ERP / LMS integration for institutional use
 - In-app attendance dashboard instead of raw CSV files
 - Improved accuracy via multiple training photos and liveness detection

-## License

-This project is for academic purposes.
-Add a license of your choice (e.g., MIT) if you intend for others to reuse the code.